JEHOIADAJOSEPH/data-analysis-with-python/README.md

 ## Course Overview

 This repository contains all workshop materials for the Level 4 Data Analysis with Python module, developed as part of the University of Salford's DipHE Data Science programme.
-It progresses from Python basics to advanced data manipulation and professional portfolio development.
+It progresses from Python basics to the use of Pandas, Seaborn, NumPy and SciPy.

 ### Weekly Topics